YingruWuGit/HiCKey/README.md

 For HiC data file with name "xxxx" the output file would be named as "xxxx_output" in the same directory.
 The output file has three columns:

-The first column is the locations of change-points (start of a TAD).
+The first column is the locations of boundaries (start of a TAD).

-The second column is their hierarchical orders.
-'1' means top layer, it goes to bottom layer as the order increases (as explained in our paper).
+The second column is hierarchical orders.
+'1' indicates top (outer) layer, it goes to bottom layer as the order increases, as explained in our paper.
 If the 6th line in the "arguments_HiCKey.txt" is 0, then all orders would be '1'.

-The third column is the p-values of the change-points.
+The third column is the p-values of the boundaries.

 # References